SHARE

 2004 – Athens

-Although they may not have taken home the gold this year in the 4 x 100m relay (GB just pipped them to the post at the finish line) Team USA put in a valiant effort, visually fronted by Maurice Greene’s one of a kind, bespoke ‘Stars and Stripes’ track spikes that had the world talking.
-The upper sat atop a never before seen adidas spike sole plate, making it ultra lightweight in order to improve performance.
+Although they may not have taken home the gold this year in the 4 x 100m relay (GB just pipped them to the post at the finish line) Team USA put in a valiant effort, visually fronted by Maurice Greene’s one-of-a-kind, bespoke ‘Stars and Stripes’ track spikes that had the world talking.
+The upper sat atop a never-before-seen adidas spike sole plate, making it ultra lightweight to improve performance.

 shoes_1882928i